drdozer/benchfind/README.md

 We also look at a range of workloads:

-* Short strings, under 100 chars with one or two newlines
+* Finding the newlines in large text files
-* Source files with ragged line newlines
+* Parsing CSV files
-* FASTA bioinformatics data files, with regularly spaced newlines
-* Large text, searching for period (`.`) characters

 ## Impl note